wilsonespina/PORTFOLIO_WDI_GROUP_PROJECT/README.md

 1. git flow
 2. Spotify app issues
 3. styling classes duplication
+4. Not understanding what the true MVP was

 ### Project Successes
 1. Managing to incorporate three different APIs and having them work together.